nitzano/enum-converter/ISSUES.md

 ## Issues

 1. Misc
-    1. Allow the library be consumed from web (ehhmm..enum server ehmm)
-    2.  parser should return EnumFile in parse instead of null and remove EnumFile from ctor
+    1.  parser should return EnumFile in parse instead of null and remove EnumFile from ctor
-    3. Yargs tester should parser as api and not an external process
+    2. Yargs tester should parser as api and not an external process
-    4. Use A better logging library
-    5. Enable to style string values
-    6. Enable to sort enums by number of values (asc, desc)